KumoCorp/kumomta/docs/guide/subs/lua_resources.md

 **>=** greater or equal
 ```

-You can concat strings with two dots surrounded by spaces.
+You can concatenate strings with two dots surrounded by spaces.

 ```lua
 print('This' .. ' is ' .. 'true.')
 ```

-Functions, conditionals and loops alwyas end with "end"
+Functions, conditionals, and loops always end with "end"

 ```lua
 if x == 2 then